 Well I hope you found that interesting.

 SOME PICTURES OF CANWORTHY BEES AND HIVES

-Clockwise: – 1/ New Hive.
+Clockwise: – 1/ One of our hives.
 2-7/ Nick performing a hive inspection while I took the photos.
 8 &9/ Nick checking John’s hive.
-10/LBG Safari day and 11/Barrie & Jade (visiting friend) suited up ready for a visit the hives.

 SEPTEMBER 2019 PHOTOS:-